alfredbaudisch/alfredbaudisch.com/content/experiments/exploring-making-nintendo-64-graphics-n64/logs/2025-11-21-how-to-make-a-banjo-kazooie-n64-style-terrain-material-in-blender-blended-textures-with-vertex-colors.md

 [![](/media/wp-content/2025/11/image-1-1024x751.png)](/media/wp-content/2025/11/image-1.png)

-If you want to set selected vertices to specific alpha values, there’s a [free add-on for that](https://alfredbaudisch.com/experiment-logs/vertex-alpha-tools-blender-add-on-useful-when-making-n64-and-ps1-graphics/).
+If you want to set selected vertices to specific alpha values, there's a [free add-on for that](https://alfredbaudisch.com/experiment-logs/vertex-alpha-tools-blender-add-on-useful-when-making-n64-and-ps1-graphics/).

 ## How to visualize Vertex Color Alpha in Blender?